tetlika/task/README.md

 2. haproxy - active balancer to workers
 3. haproxy_backup - idle balancer, which takes over traffic in case of failure of active balancer (haproxy)
 4. haproxy_front - backbone balancer which has haproxy and haproxy_backup wired in the configuration
-5. worker - you can choose how much workers you will run, pottentially you can run as many workers as you want.
+5. worker - you can choose how much workers you will run, pottentially you can run as many workers as you want

 ```